vlgk/Ocular_offline_dictionary/README.md

 Ocular Dictionary is a simple camera-based app, that automatically detects objects and names them.
 It's so easy: open the app, choose languages you speak and learn, focus on the thing, get the word, and make screenshot to save or share.

-Ocular Dictionary features:
+## Ocular Dictionary features:
 - works offline;
 - detects more then 150 words from A1 level CEFR (Common European Framework of Reference for Languages);
-- is available in English, German, Russian, Arabic and Romanian;
+- is available in English, German, Russian, Arabic, Romanian and Chinese;
-- provides English, German, Russian, Arabic and Romanian voice-over;
+- provides English, German, Russian, Arabic, Romanian and Chinese voice-over;
 - indicates genders, articles and plural forms;
 - empowers native learning.

-App requires iOS 11 and later.

 Used frameworks: UIKit, AVKit, Vision, AVFoundation, Foundation

+Credentials:
+Icon pic made by Freepik (www.freepik.com) from www.flaticon.com.
+Thanks to EmojiOne (www.emojione.com) for providing free emoji icons.